-The 30-day post-evaluation period was open from August 7 to September 5, 2018.
-During this commenting period, NQF received one comment from a non-member organization.
-The comment was largely in support of the direction in which the Committee is moving the portfolio, noting the shift from the traditional focus on medical care and healthcare services to areas more aligned with SDOH, health outcomes, and prevention.
-The Commenter encourages the Committee to continue to promote measures in prevention and screening, but also suggest NQF determine the impact on screening and health outcomes with those measures.
-Because the comment was not directly unrelated- related to the measure under review and unrelated-to the draft report, NQF canceled the September 25, 2018 post-comment call.
+During this commenting period, NQF received one comment from a nonmember organization.
+The comment largely supported the direction in which the Committee is moving the portfolio, noting the shift from the traditional focus on medical care and healthcare services to areas more aligned with SDOH, health outcomes, and prevention.
+The Commenter encourages the Committee to continue to promote measures in prevention and screening, but also suggests that NQF determine the impact on screening and health outcomes with those measures.
+Because the comment was not directly related to the measure under review and to the draft report, NQF canceled the September 25, 2018 post-comment call.